open-telemetry/opentelemetry.io/content/en/blog/2024/spring-starter-stable/index.md

 [HTTP semantic conventions](/docs/specs/semconv/http/http-metrics/) are stable and will not change.

-## Challenges we faced
+## Main features of the Spring Starter GA release

-Testing across different versions of Spring Boot is not an easy task, especially when you add GraalVM to the mix.
+When we started the Spring Boot starter GA project in February 2024, we defined the main features we wanted to achieve, which we will explain in the following sections.

-But maybe more interesting is the fact that we learned how to create interfaces that bridge the Spring Boot configuration with the OpenTelemetry SDK configuration - for using Spring properties to configure the OpenTelemetry SDK and to use Spring beans for advanced configuration.
+### Declarative SDK auto-configuration setup

-### Configuring the OpenTelemetry SDK with Spring Boot configuration files
+The Spring Boot starter allows you to set all [SDK auto-configuration](/docs/languages/java/configuration/) properties - as the OpenTelemetry Java agent.

-In the beginning, the Spring Boot starter only supported some configuration properties in the Spring Boot configuration files - some properties were compatible with the OpenTelemetry Java agent, but some were not.
+In the beginning, however, the Spring Boot starter only supported some configuration properties in the Spring Boot configuration files - some properties were compatible with the OpenTelemetry Java agent, but some were not.
 Other properties were not supported at all, making it very difficult to switch between the OpenTelemetry Java agent and the Spring Boot starter.